Breakingviews: History

 Breakingviews was founded in 1999 by Hugo Dixon, a former editor of the Financial Times' Lex column, and his colleague Jonathan Ford.
 It launched its website in July 2000.
-In 2001, the site became the first online business journal to win a Harold Wincott award, and its columnists have won numerous awards since then.
+In 2001, the site became the first online business journal to win a Harold Wincott award, and its columnists have won several awards since then.

 In 2005, the site launched a United States edition, led by founding editor Rob Cox.
-On January 1, 2007 the Wall Street Journal syndicated the service for a daily column on the back page of the "Money and Investing" section and WSJ.com.
+On January 1, 2007, the Wall Street Journal syndicated the service for a daily column on the back page of the "Money and Investing" section and WSJ.com.
 After Rupert Murdoch's News Corp bought Dow Jones, the parent of the Journal, the Breakingviews newspaper column moved to the New York Times and the International Herald Tribune (now the International New York Times), and to the Daily Telegraph in the U.K.

-Thomson Reuters bought the company in 2009 for about $20 million, according to news reports at the time.
+According to news reports at the time, Thomson Reuters bought the company in 2009 for $20 million.

 Reuters announced in October 2012 that Dixon would step down as global editor-in-chief of Breakingviews, to be succeeded by Rob Cox.

+Since 2022, the global editor-in-chief of Breakingviews has been Peter Thal Larsen.